 Step 1: Start Your Business By Starting With Yourself

-Begin by asking yourself questions like these:
+Begin by asking yourself the following questions:

 - “What do I need as a new entrepreneur?”